Chege1234/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script 10 deletes all regular files with a \\.js extension script 11 counts the number of directories and sub-directories in the current directory script 12 displays 10 newest files in the current directory
+script 10 deletes all regular files with a \\.js extension script 11 counts the number of directories and sub-directories in the current directory script 12 displays 10 newest files in the current directory script 13 takes a list of words as input and prints only words that appear exactly once